apache/servicecomb-website/_docs/mersher-load-balance.md

 ---
-title: Mersher Load Balance
+title: mesher Load Balance
 lang: en
-ref: mersher-load-balance
+ref: mesher-load-balance
-permalink: /docs/mersher-quick-start-advance/mersher-load-balance/
+permalink: /docs/mesher-quick-start-advance/mesher-load-balance/
-excerpt: Describe how to use the load balancing capabilities provided by Mersher
+excerpt: Describe how to use the load balancing capabilities provided by mesher
 last_modified_at: 2019-08-08T14:01:43.000Z
 ---

-- Mersher supports flexible load balancing algorithms.
-This guide will show you how to use the load balancing capabilities provided by **mersher**.
+- mesher supports flexible load balancing algorithms.
+This guide will show you how to use the load balancing capabilities provided by **mesher**.

 # Foreword

-- Walk through [mersher-quick-start](/docs/mersher-quick-start/) and have **mersher display programs** running.
+- Walk through [mesher-quick-start](/docs/mesher-quick-start/) and have **mesher display programs** running.

 # Enable

-- You can start a new **mersher_calculator** and **httpserver_calculator** instance for load balancing testing by using the program in example directory [test_balance](https://github.com/apache/servicecomb-mesher/tree/master/examples/quick_start/test_balance)
+- You can start a new **mesher_calculator** and **httpserver_calculator** instance for load balancing testing by using the program in example directory [test_balance](https://github.com/apache/servicecomb-mesher/tree/master/examples/quick_start/test_balance)

 - 1 Change the **service name** in file **microservice.yaml** to **calculator**.
 Change the listening address and port in file **chassis.yaml** to avoid conflicts.